Samara Weaving

 Young Samara Weaving in Mystery Road

-After some time (while also appearing in the series "Ash vs Evil Dead" as the miraculously surviving Heather), Samara played the lead role of Chloe in the drama film "Bad Girl," directed by Fin Edquist, where her co-star was Sarah West.
+Later (while also appearing in the series "Ash vs Evil Dead" as the miraculously surviving Heather), Samara played the lead role of Chloe in the drama film "Bad Girl," directed by Fin Edquist, alongside co-star Sarah West.

 A still from Ash vs Evil Dead